gregoryjscott/Simpler/README.md

 }
 ```

+The Db class also offers GetOne<>, GetResult and GetScalar methods.
 Simpler isn't a full-featured ORM, but for most scenarios it gets the job done.

 ###"Is it easy to test?"